wrabit/django-cotton/README.md

 `COTTON_ISOLATE_BY_DEFAULT` (default: False)

 If set to True, all components will behave as if they have the `only` flag provided.
-This means they will not inherit any variables from the parent context.
+This enables "Smart Isolation"—components will not inherit variables from the parent template context (preventing accidental context leaking), but they will still have access to global context-processor variables such as `request`, `user`, and `messages`.

 `COTTON_PROCESS_BY_DEFAULT` (default: True)